-This section is divided into 29 bike law and safety/bike skills topics
+This section is divided into 29 skills, safety, and bike law topics.

-It includes bike laws and safety tips specific to biking in Monterey County.
+It includes local ordinances and other tips specific to biking in Monterey County.

 Presentation at a South Monterey County School.

 Find helpful info on this site?

 Bicycle Riding Skills, Bike Safety, and CA Bicycle Laws–for Children, Teens, and Adults

 Scroll down for all 29 sections:

 California Bicycle Laws and related resources